-COLLECTION AND SEASONING
+HARVEST AND SEASONING

-Air curing temperatures can range from 15-18°C to 30-32°C, and the relative air humidity should be around 65-70%.
-Proper curing should take a few weeks to get good quality.
-The tobacco that dries too quickly will be green and does not have a pleasant aroma and flavor.
-While mould or rot could develop if the process is too slow.
+Air curing temperatures can range from 15-18°C to 30-32°C, and the relative humidity of the air should be around 65-70%.
+Proper curing should take a few weeks to have good quality.
+Tobacco that dries too quickly will be green and lack a good aroma and flavor, while mold or rot may develop if the process is too slow.
 A room that can be opened and closed as needed to control relative humidity and drying speed.

-If the tobacco is too dry, there is no ageing, and if it is too wet, the leaves will decay.
-Unfortunately, the correct temperature and moisture content vary widely.
-The domestic producer would need the knowledge and skills to properly age tobacco or be willing to experiment with smoking.
-The same would be valid for the addition of flavouring agents during or after ageing and before the smoke is used.
+If the tobacco is too dry, there is no aging and if it is too wet, there will be leaf decay.
+Unfortunately the correct temperature and moisture content vary widely.
+The home producer would need the knowledge and skills to properly age tobacco or be willing to experiment with tobacco.
+The same would apply to the addition of flavoring agents during or after aging and before tobacco is used.